 The article described Poddar, a 24-year-old computer science graduate, swindled a sizable sum from a Delhi woman by promising to get her nephew admitted to a top school.
-He posed as a best-selling author and a high-powered executive with valuable connections.
+He posed as a best-selling author and a high-power executive with valuable connections.
 The article went on to say that he had taken a published book, redesigned the front and back covers, and republished it with an online shopping app.
 He also wrote many of the positive reviews himself for the book.

 A further look found that Poddar has a YouTube channel and a SoundCloud account, both claiming him as a best-selling author and a high-flying executive of multinational corporations.

 This guy is a piece of work, I remember saying that to myself.
 I briefly considered humoring him to see how far this would go, but thought better of it - I simply did not have the time.
 So I did not respond and put that out of my mind.

 A few weeks later, I received a LinkedIn message from a different person, whose profile looked like a real professional.
 Her message to me was simple: "Do you know Tarun Poddar?"

 I was intrigued by this and decided to respond: "No I do not."

 What transpired after that was quite interesting.
 She said: "Do you know that they listed you on their website as a managing partner for their new venture fund?"
 She gave me the URL of Foxhog Ventures, a new "company" started by Tarun Poddar.

 For a few seconds I thought to myself, "Is this a sophisticated, coordinated phishing scam to get me to click on the URL?"
 But I decided that she looked real enough and that this was probably too sophisticated a coordination for them to pull off.
 So I took a barely used Chromebook and went to Foxhog's website.